0xFableOrg/0xFable/README.md

   - Last `foundryup`: 16 May 2023
 - Node.js & [PNPM](https://pnpm.io/) (`npm install -g pnpm`)
   - Tested with Node v20.1.0
+  - If you have any issues while installing dependencies with pnpm you can try to use `corepack` to make sure you use correct version of pnpm.
+    - `corepack enable`
+    - `corepack pnpm install`
 - [Circom](https://docs.circom.io/getting-started/installation/)
   - Needed to build circuits package